phsfr/UD_Persian-PerDT/README.md

 # The Persian َUniversal Dependency Treebank (PerUDT) (v1.0)

 # Summary
-The Persian َUniversal Dependency Treebank (PerUDT) is the result of automatic coversion of Persian Dependency Treebank (PerDT) with extensive manual corrections.
+The Persian Universal Dependency Treebank (PerUDT) is the result of automatic coversion of Persian Dependency Treebank (PerDT) with extensive manual corrections.
 Please refer to the follwoing work, if you use this data:
 *  Mohammad Sadegh Rasooli, Pegah Safari, Amirsaeid Moloodi, and Alireza Nourian.
 "The Persian Dependency Treebank Made Universal".
 2020 (to appear).

 # Introduction
-The Persian َUniversal Dependency Treebank (PerUDT) is based on <a href="https://www.aclweb.org/anthology/N13-1031v1.pdf"> Persian Dependency Treebank (PerDT) </a>(Rasooli et al.,2013).
+The Persian Universal Dependency Treebank (PerUDT) is based on <a href="https://www.aclweb.org/anthology/N13-1031v1.pdf"> Persian Dependency Treebank (PerDT) </a>(Rasooli et al.,2013).
 The original Treebank consists of 29K sentences sampled from contemporary Persian text in different genres including: news, academic papers, magazine articles and fictions.

 This treebank was annotated based on a language-specific schema and its automatic conversion involved three main steps: revising tokenization, POS mapping and dependency mapping.